-The habits described here and in the Harvard Special Health Report Healthy Solutions to Lose Weight and Keep it Off can help you move toward your weight-loss goal.
+The habits described here and in the Harvard Special Health Report Lose Weight and Keep it Off can help you move toward your healthy weight-loss goal.

 Set small, specific, and realistic goals